oscarorti/pixelcraft/README.md

 - [The Ultimate Guide to Write Great Prompts for Stable Diffusion](https://docs.kanaries.net/articles/stable-diffusion-prompt-guide)
 - [Prompt Guide for Stable Diffusion XL (SDXL 1.0)](https://blog.segmind.com/prompt-guide-for-stable-diffusion-xl-crafting-textual-descriptions-for-image-generation/)
 - [106 styles for Stable Diffusion XL model](https://stable-diffusion-art.com/sdxl-styles/)

+## Future work

+### Enhancing Content Consistency in AI-Generated Images

+The following strategies, ordered by increasing complexity, could help to improve the content consistency when using the Stable Diffusion XL model:

+1. **Detailed Prompt Engineering for the Style Filters**: Refining prompt construction to include more specific details and employing advanced techniques can help to produce more precise outputs.
+The inclusion of vivid descriptions, emotional tones, and contextual specifics helps anchor the AI's creative process, reducing ambiguity and enhancing consistency.

+1. **Model Parameters Optimization**: Adjusting the configuration options available allows for a nuanced control over the generative process.
+Fine-tuning these parameters can influence the creativity-consistency balance, enabling the generation of images that are both innovative and aligned with user expectations.

+1. **Use of ControlNet to Condition the Image Generation Process**: Incorporating ControlNet, or similar conditioning mechanisms, into the image generation process enables the imposition of structural constraints on the output.
+By defining specific regions, shapes, or layouts, ControlNet guides the generation process to predetermined compositional frameworks enhancing the consistency on the generated images.

+1. **Human Feedback Loop**: Establishing an iterative refinement cycle, where initial outputs are analyzed and then used to improve the application.
+This process of continuous feedback and modification allows for the fine-tuning of both the prompt and model parameters, optimizing the output for consistency and relevance.

+1. **Custom Model Fine-tuning Using an Image Database from the Previous Step**: Custom fine-tuning of the Stable Diffusion XL model with a curated dataset.
+This high quality dataset, derived from previous iterations of image generation and human validations, will help to produce better images with improved content consistency results.

+### Allow to upload a file from the local machine

+Incorporating AWS S3 alongside with presigned URLs (or similar strategies in other cloud providers) for storing and utilizing local files instead of relying on public image URLs.

+### Integration with more providers and own infrastructure

+Adding integrations with MidJourney, Google Imagen, or an API in a private cloud with a custom model deployed would help to diversify the range of visual content generation capabilities available to users.
+This strategic expansion enables the leveraging of distinct strengths and stylistic details that each platform offers, and enriching the creative possibilities and output variety.

 ## Contributing